Aleksbgbg/Vulkan/README.md

 glm will definitely be removed in the future, and stb_vorbis could potentially be removed in the future (in favour of a custom OPUS implementation) if time allows.
 However, the other dependencies would take too much time to implement from scratch.

 ## Portability
-Vulkan is portable and currently runs on Windows, Linux, and MacOS.
+Yomi is portable and currently runs on Windows, Linux, and MacOS.
 More platforms may be added in the future and the porting process is fairly straightforward.

 ## Points of Interest
-Many interesting programming problems have been solved during the development of Vulkan.
+Many interesting programming problems have been solved during the development of Yomi.

 Some of my favourites are listed below, in no particular order.

 ### UI Framework
-Vulkan has a built-in UI framework which takes large inspiration from Microsoft's WPF framework, using a similar XML syntax, as well as binding syntax, and encouraging use of the MVVM (Model-View-ViewModel) pattern.
+Yomi has a built-in UI framework which takes large inspiration from Microsoft's WPF framework, using a similar XML syntax, as well as binding syntax, and encouraging use of the MVVM (Model-View-ViewModel) pattern.
 Everything in the framework is built from scratch, including the XML parser.
 Calls from the ViewModel can update the view and changes in the view are fed back to the ViewModel.

 See the example [pause menu in XML syntax](/resources/ui/pause_menu.xml), as well as the [ViewModel](/src/game/viewmodels/PauseMenuViewModel.cc).